JefGrailet/treenet/v3/Measurements/Fingerprints/README.md

 ## Scripts/ sub-folder

 All figures were obtained through Python scripts.
-Interested readers can view these scripts in the *Scripts/* sub-folder.
+Interested readers can view these scripts in the *Scripts [...]/* sub-folders.
+There are two sub-folders: one for scripts which were used in 2016, and one with those used in 2017 (starting from January).
+The scripts from the 2017 folder are more convenient to use though the main body of each is the same as before.
 Note that the scripts should be edited to take account of user's filesystem, and that they all need some input file to have a list of the concerned ASes.
 Examples of such files are provided.

-Also note that the output files of the scripts are not exactly identical to the names of the provided figures.
+Also note that the output files produced by the scripts from 2016 are suffixed with a last part after the date (e.g., "_AllASes" or "_ASesList" if you use the provided example files).
+This references the input file that listed the ASes which were considered for the figures.
+This suffix is no longer added by the scripts for 2017 for the sake of convenience.